Challenge: Moving Away from a Paper Intake System

 - Social Services

 The IntelliTect engineers took on the project and created a framework to simplify the process of creating great websites.
 As a result, they built the web-based system quickly.
-This new system allowed for much more than the Crisis Nursery was expecting.
+This new intake and case management system (ICMS) allowed for much more than the crisis nursery was expecting.

 - Call log – organizes and catalogs all calls received